fnordemann/ResilientProcessExecution/README.md

 - Users may find the source code commentaries helpful for understanding/adapting the proof-of-concept.
 - Real-world deployments require to adapt the network configuration of services xyz-service->src->main->resources->application.yml
-- Service discovery and decision making is part of the slurry spreader implementation and may be used in other services.
+- Service discovery and decision-making is part of the slurry spreader implementation and may be used in other services.

 ## Used software